 Happy Saint Lucy’s Day/ Sankta Lucia everyone!

-If you are interested in the actual history behind Saint Lucy’s day you can check out the Wikipedia link below.
+If you are interested in the actual history of Saint Lucy’s day you can check out the Wikipedia link below.